IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Hot Todo Core functions
+* Review Set Wait Path
 * Same DLL in two services
 * Error codes for logs
+* Review queries and use ServiceId
 * If register first wait failed for function make it halted
 * If service scan failed make it halted
 * Review that new scan should not delete existing methods and groups if exist
 * Test replay
 * Review activate and deactivate function